Complex-valued Iris Recognition Network: Representation evolution in iris recognition

 \textbf{Modern representation learning}\\ Deep networks have been employed to learn feature representations for iris images automatically and directly from data.
-There are two lines of deep networks proposed for iris recognition: classification networks and similarity networks.
+There are two categories of deep networks proposed for iris recognition: classification networks and similarity networks.
 Classification iris networks employ deep architectures with a softmax loss to classify an input iris image into a list of known identities.
 Typical examples of these networks are \cite{DeepIrisNet, OTS_CNN_Iris}.
 The main requirement of the softmax-based networks is that the test image has to belong to one of the classes in the training set, which means the networks will have to be re-trained whenever a new class is added.
 In contrast, similarity iris networks employ deep architectures with a pairwise loss to learn a metric representing how similar or dissimilar two iris images are without knowing their identities.
 Zhao \emph{et al.} argued that classification networks may not be optimal for iris recognition since the iris texture is inherently stochastic and does not exhibit structural information or meaningful hierarchies \cite{IrisFCN}.
-Compared with the classification networks, similarity iris networks directly reflect what we want to achieve, \emph{i.e.} to train the representation to correspond to iris similarity.
+Compared to the classification networks, similarity iris networks directly reflect what we want to achieve, \emph{i.e.,} to train the representation to correspond to iris (dis)similarity.
 This results in irises of the same subject having small distances and irises of different subjects having larger distances.
 Typical examples of these networks are \cite{DeepIris,IrisFCN,DRFNet,ConstrainedIrisNet}.

-Standard deep iris networks in the literature are directly derived from general deep learning approaches developed for natural images, without considering the unique properties of the iris texture such as its stochastic nature.
 To fully exploit the capacity of deep learning in the iris recognition setting, it is required to tailor networks to suit the domain specific properties of the iris texture and for iris recognition.
 This paper will propose a tailored deep learning approach for iris recognition using complex-valued networks.